CMHAAorg/cmhaa-website/site/content/about.md

     title: About us
     image: ""
     content: Why?
-Because as a community, we know that we can do better, and that doing better begins with business leaders prioritising mental health in ways that are experienced by all of their employees.
-We also know that when businesses pool their knowledge and resources, share this openly, and work together in a collaborative, non-competitive way, better, more sustainable mental health outcomes can be achieved for more people.
+Because as a community, we know that we can do better, and that doing better begins with business leaders prioritising the mental wellbeing of all of their employees.
+We also believe that when businesses pool their knowledge and resources, share this openly, and work together in a collaborative, non-competitive way, we can achieve better, more sustainable mental health outcomes for more people, faster.
   - type: vimeo_with_quote
     vimeo_quote_id: "457647049"
     vimeo_quote_text: One of the great outcomes of the Alliance so far is that we’re